 Sometimes an independent artist will want to use sections (samples) of music by other artists in their work.
 This may result in copyright infringement problems if the artist does not get sample clearance, which is the term for formal permission from the copyright owner.
 However, an artist does not always need sample clearance.
 The copyright may have expired, causing the work to enter the public domain.
-Read more here about when you may or may not need sample clearance.

 In the event that you need sample clearance for pop music, you must find the copyright owner for the song and the copyright owner for the recording that contains the song.
 The copyright owner for the song probably will be a music publisher, while the copyright owner for the recording probably will be a record company.

 Getting Sample Clearance from a Music Publisher

 You can contact performing rights organizations to find out the information for the music publisher.
 The two most prominent organizations are BMI and ASCAP.
 Their websites should provide the name of the entity that controls the copyright for a certain song.
 If you cannot find this information online, you can contact BMI or ASCAP by phone and ask the song indexing department to give you the contact information for the music publisher.
 You may face resistance to a request for sample clearance.
 If this happens, you can offer to pay for clearance up-front, which may resolve the publisher’s concerns.

 Getting Sample Clearance from a Record Company